dani8439/collection_tracker1/README.md

 # collection_tracker1
 A Sinatra App to keep pottery collections organized:

-* Users can add to the database pieces that they own.
+* Users can add to the database pieces that they own, as well as the patterns that compromise their collections.

 * Collections can be grouped by pieces, and what patterns they own of each.